-Gold Coast Dogs - What’s so special about a Chicago hot dog?
+- Gold Coast Dogs - What’s so special about a Chicago hot dog?
 First and foremost, they don't allow any ketchup.
 You can get a taste of the perfect Chicago hot dog at Gold Coast, plus Italian beef, another Chicago favorite.
 Midway Triangle/Food Court

-Harry Caray’s - The colorful spirit of the iconic sportscaster lives on at this sports bar serving pub grub, craft and classic beer and more.
+- Harry Caray’s - The colorful spirit of the iconic sportscaster lives on at this sports bar serving pub grub, craft and classic beer and more.
 Midway Triangle/Food Court

-Lalo’s Mexican Restaurant - The festive vibe and traditional Latin food and drinks will make you feel as though you were whisked away to Chicago’s vibrant Mexican neighborhoods.
+- Lalo’s Mexican Restaurant - The festive vibe and traditional Latin food and drinks will make you feel as though you were whisked away to Chicago’s vibrant Mexican neighborhoods.
 Midway Triangle/Food Court

-Manny’s - Chicago’s favorite spot for political powerbrokers serves the same delicious food at the Midway outpost.
+- Manny’s - Chicago’s favorite spot for political powerbrokers serves the same delicious food at the Midway outpost.
 Best items on the menu include thick corned beef sandwiches, potato pancakes, and classic Matzo ball soup.
 Concourse A

-Berghoff Café - Its claim to fame is being known as the city’s longest-standing restaurant.
-You’ll find old world German fare, plus sandwiches and beer.
+- Berghoff Café - Its claim to fame is being known as the city’s longest-standing restaurant.
+You’ll find old-world German fare, plus sandwiches and beer.
 Terminal 1

-Billy Goat Tavern and Grill - The famed SNL skit put this tiny burger-and-beer joint on the map.
+- Billy Goat Tavern and Grill - The famed SNL skit put this tiny burger-and-beer joint on the map.
 It continues to thrive with several locations in the city.
 Find everything from burgers and chips to hot sandwiches, fries, and beer here.
 Terminal 1

 - Eli’s Cheesecake - One of the stars--and sponsors--of Taste of Chicago each year, Eli’s doesn’t rest on its laurels.
 It continues to crank out new flavors, plus frozen cheesecake on a stick is always a major seller.
 Terminal 1

-O’Brien’s Restaurant & Bar - Traditional Irish fare gets the spotlight here, paying homage to Chicago’s largest Irish community.
+- O’Brien’s Restaurant & Bar - Traditional Irish fare gets the spotlight here, paying homage to Chicago’s largest Irish community.
 Terminal 3

-The Publican Tavern.
-The West Loop/Fulton Market stalwart arrived in Terminal 3 summer 2016.
-The brainchild of Michelin-starred chef Paul Kahan, Publican Tavern cranks out burgers, pork rings and frites to the delight of its many fans.
+- The Publican Tavern - The West Loop/Fulton Market stalwart arrived in Terminal 3 summer 2016.
+The brainchild of Michelin-starred chef Paul Kahan, Publican Tavern cranks out burgers, pork rings, and frites to the delight of its many fans.

-Stanley’s Blackhawk Bar - The Lincoln Park location for this bustling sports lounge still attracts the likes of Michael Jordan, Dennis Rodman and other former and current sports stars whenever they’re in town.
-The O’Hare outpost feels like you stepped deep into Blackhawks territory, but it’s pretty much your ordinary sports bar with Southern-focused fare.
+- Stanley’s Blackhawk Bar - The Lincoln Park location for this bustling sports lounge still attracts the likes of Michael Jordan, Dennis Rodman and other former and current sports stars whenever they’re in town.
+The O’Hare outpost feels like you stepped deep into Blackhawks territory, but it’s pretty much your ordinary sports bar with a Southern-focused fare.
 Terminal 2

 - Tortas Frontera Grill - Rick Bayless is a bona fide celebrity chef, so it came as no surprise when he jumped at the chance to set up shop at O’Hare.
 Here, you’ll get hand-crafted tortas, fresh-made guacamole, and hand-shaken margaritas.
 All the meat originates from local farms.
 Terminal 3